 Distributed generation (DG) is electric generation technologies that are decentralized and designed to supplement or replace power produced by large generating plants.
 In most cases, distributed generation is located at or near the point of use.
 Jo-Carroll Energy supports DG as a viable and sound means of meeting electric needs of various consumer groups.

 If you’re considering a grid-connected distributed generation system for your home, please contact Jo-Carroll Energy first at 800-858-2207.
 We’re prepared to assist members while maintaining the safety of the grid.
 We want to help you choose a system that includes the safety and power quality components necessary to keep you, co-op crews and members of the community safe.
 An interconnection agreement must be reviewed and signed before your system is connected to the grid.
-Jo-Carroll Energy is here to help you with an energy assessment, as well as safely interconnecting your system to your home and the electric distribution system.
-Visit the Member-Owned Solar PV page to better understand the interconnection process.
+Jo-Carroll Energy is here to help you with an energy assessment, as well as safely interconnecting your system to your home or businesses and the electric distribution system.
+Visit the Member-Owned Distributed Generation page to better understand the interconnection process.

 The Evergreen Program is a voluntary renewable energy "green power" program available through your local cooperative.
 Evergreen renewable energy comes from the wind, sun and waste-to-energy sources such as landfill gas and livestock manure.
 If you join the program, you pay a small extra charge each month to offset the additional cost of renewable generation, in addition to your normal electric bill.

 Jo-Carroll Energy's community solar project, South View Solar farm, consists of 456 solar panels located at the Elizabeth headquarters.
 Members are able to purchase subscriptions to the solar farm.